jfbarnes/pathmorph/README.md

 * **color**: String, default '#000'.
 Color of stroke/fill
 * **sampleSteps**: Number, default 200.
 Number of sample points to take along each path.
 (Controls "resolution" of animation)
 * **duration**: Number, default 500.
 Milliseconds to complete each animation

-### Todo
-* Implement looping functionality (+ expose start / stop functions)
-* Add support for more than just two paths
-* Only fill paths if they start and end at the same point